 You can combine other indicators that you like as long as you use volume to confirm your hypothesis.

 7. Always use negative balance protection

-However, if you are leverage trading in CFDs or through forex brokers, then you need to pay some attention to this part.
+However, if you are using leverage in CFDs or through forex brokers, then you need to pay some attention to this part.

-There are still some brokers out there that will let their clients go into debt from leverage trading.
+There are still some brokers out there who will let their clients go into debt from margin trading.

 Traders go into debt with their brokers when the losses outsize their initial deposit and this can only happen when there is no negative balance protection in place.

 For example, when you deposit $2000 and you lose $5000 on a trade, then technically, you owe the broker $3000.